SicariusBlack/mic-drop-results/README.md

 **[More info about Mic Drop here](https://discord.gg/ZeGWzgvFcR)**

 ## Installation
 To install, please check out the [latest release](https://github.com/berkeleyfx/mic-drop-results/releases/), download **mic-drop-results.zip**, and extract it.
+[Round-dependent](https://github.com/berkeleyfx/mic-drop-results#requirements) files are not included in this ZIP file.

 ## Requirements
 The following files are required and they all have to be in the same directory.